 Welcome to Wip It Up Wednesday.
-I'm sharing from my main WIP today - the second in my spanking cowboy romance set in beautiful Hope Junction.
-The first in the series was my #1 Best Seller in Erotic Westerns, Tessa and Chance's story, The Rancher's Woman.
+I'm sharing from the final draft of my WIP today A Sure Thing - the second in my western romance series set in beautiful Hope Junction in the Rockie Mountains.
+The first in the series was my #1 Best Seller Tessa and Chance's story, just re-released as A Done Deal.
 Lots of readers are asking about Wes and Janey's story so here's a peek.
 Today's extract is from when Janey finally decides to stake her claim!
 She's been in love with Wes Williiams since she was eleven but always thought he'd never notice her.
 Now, he is Deputy Sheriff of Hope Junction and she has just returned from Cheyenne after two years away training and gaining experience as an EMT (Emergency Medical Technician).
 She is joining the Hope Junction emergency team as their first female member and she is nervous, especially considering the love of her life will be her team leader.
 We join the story when Janey is discussing this with her childhood friend, Cally.
 Cally has just insisted that this time Wes will notice her and she will become his woman.
 It starts out from Janey's POV and then shifts to Wes.

 ***Janey bit her lip, her eyes turning dreamy.
 The image of her as Wes’s woman blotted out anything else Cally had said.
 She took a deep breath and gazed at her own reflection longingly.

 “His woman.
 Oh Cally, do you really think that’ll ever happen?
 I’ve dreamed of it for so long, but he’s never saw me that way.
 Didn’t even show the least bit of jealousy when I flaunted all my bad boy dates in front of him.
 Not that any of them measured up to him.
 I…I’d given up hope.
 Told myself to let it go once I moved to Cheyenne.
 But now I’m home…”